Copyright (c) 2014 The University of Manchester

 _n_word_structs: List[Optional[struct.Struct]] = []

 [docs] def locate_extra_monitor_mc_receiver( placement_x: int, placement_y: int ) -> DataSpeedUpPacketGatherMachineVertex: """ Get the data speed up gatherer that can be used to talk to a particular chip.
-This will be on the same board. :param int placement_x: The X coordinate of the reference chip :param int placement_y: The Y coordinate of the reference chip :rtype: DataSpeedUpPacketGatherMachineVertex """ chip = FecDataView.get_chip_at(placement_x, placement_y) return FecDataView.get_gatherer_by_xy( chip.nearest_ethernet_x, chip.nearest_ethernet_y)
+This will be on the same board. :param placement_x: The X coordinate of the reference chip :param placement_y: The Y coordinate of the reference chip :return: Monitor on the Ethernet Chip of the board x, y is on """ chip = FecDataView.get_chip_at(placement_x, placement_y) return FecDataView.get_gatherer_by_xy( chip.nearest_ethernet_x, chip.nearest_ethernet_y)

-[docs] def read_data(x: int, y: int, address: int, length: int, data_format: str) -> int: """ Reads and converts a single data item from memory. :param int x: chip x :param int y: chip y :param int address: base address of the SDRAM chip to read :param int length: length to read :param str data_format: the format to read memory (see :py:func:`struct.pack`) :return: whatever is produced by unpacking the data :rtype: tuple """ data = FecDataView.read_memory(x, y, address, length) return struct.unpack_from(data_format, data)[0]
+[docs] def read_data(x: int, y: int, address: int, length: int, data_format: str) -> int: """ Reads and converts a single data item from memory. :param x: chip x :param y: chip y :param address: base address of the SDRAM chip to read :param length: length to read :param data_format: the format to read memory (see :py:func:`struct.pack`) :return: whatever is produced by unpacking the data """ data = FecDataView.read_memory(x, y, address, length) return struct.unpack_from(data_format, data)[0]

-[docs] def get_region_base_address_offset( app_data_base_address: int, region: int) -> int: """ Find the address of the of a given region for the DSG. :param int app_data_base_address: base address for the core :param int region: the region ID we're looking for """ return (app_data_base_address + APP_PTR_TABLE_HEADER_BYTE_SIZE + (region * APP_PTR_TABLE_REGION_BYTE_SIZE))
+[docs] def get_region_base_address_offset( app_data_base_address: int, region: int) -> int: """ :param app_data_base_address: base address for the core :param region: the region ID we're looking for :returns: The address of the given region for the DSG. """ return (app_data_base_address + APP_PTR_TABLE_HEADER_BYTE_SIZE + (region * APP_PTR_TABLE_REGION_BYTE_SIZE))

-[docs] def convert_vertices_to_core_subset( vertices: Iterable[MachineVertex]) -> CoreSubsets: """ Converts vertices into core subsets. :param iterable(~pacman.model.graphs.machine.MachineVertex) vertices: the vertices to convert to core subsets :return: the CoreSubSets of the vertices :rtype: ~spinn_machine.CoreSubsets """ core_subsets = CoreSubsets() for vertex in vertices: placement = FecDataView.get_placement_of_vertex(vertex) core_subsets.add_processor(placement.x, placement.y, placement.p) return core_subsets
+[docs] def convert_vertices_to_core_subset( vertices: Iterable[MachineVertex]) -> CoreSubsets: """ Converts vertices into core subsets. :param vertices: the vertices to convert to core subsets :return: the CoreSubSets of the vertices """ core_subsets = CoreSubsets() for vertex in vertices: placement = FecDataView.get_placement_of_vertex(vertex) core_subsets.add_processor(placement.x, placement.y, placement.p) return core_subsets

-[docs] def get_defaultable_source_id(entry: MulticastRoutingEntry) -> int: """ Hack to support the source requirement for the router compressor on chip. :param ~spinn_machine.MulticastRoutingEntry entry: the multicast router table entry. :return: return the source value :rtype: int """ if entry.defaultable: return (list(entry.link_ids)[0] + 3) % 6 elif entry.link_ids: return list(entry.link_ids)[0] return 0
+[docs] def get_defaultable_source_id(entry: MulticastRoutingEntry) -> int: """ Hack to support the source requirement for the router compressor on chip. :param entry: the multicast router table entry. :return: return the source value """ if entry.defaultable: return (list(entry.link_ids)[0] + 3) % 6 elif entry.link_ids: return list(entry.link_ids)[0] return 0